hdlj/Mongoose/README.md

 you can exit the screen mode with `CTRL+A+K` then `Y`.
 The logs will be contained in the current directory

-# Writing an application for Mongoose: MOSPython
+# Writing an application for Mongoose

 Applications can be written in C, C++ or Python.
+MOSPython is in charge of parsing Python applications and generating c code.

 #### Overview